New People's Army: Initial activities

 The NPA quickly spread alongside organizational work of the CPP.
 By 1972, it had established 735 barrio organizing committees and 60 barrio organizing committees, governing an estimated 400,000 people all over the country.
 The CPP used the NPA to establish barrio organizing and revolutionary committees, which served as instruments in administering the people's revolutionary government.
 Barrio organizing committees were established to lower land rent, eliminate usury, and ensure the "annihilation of enemy troops and the elimination of landlord despots, enemy spies, and such bad elements as cattle rustlers, extortionists, robbers, murderers, arsonists, and the like."
 Once established, barrio revolutionary committees replaced the BOC to formally establish the area as a stronghold of the revolutionary government.
 The NPA at the time had 72 squads of 800 regulars armed with weapons.

+Rapid expansion during the Martial Law era

 Over the next decade, the NPA expanded in response to Ferdinand Marcos and the declaration of martial law in the Philippines.
 The CPP and the NPA were successfully able to establish themselves in the countryside, reaching a mass base of over one million people, with 1,000 fighters armed with high-powered rifles by 1977 By 1981, the NPA began engaging in tactical offensives involving company-sized units emerged, particularly in the Southern Mindanao region.
 By 1983, the NPA fielded 5,000 high-powered rifles.
 By 1988, it had 10,000 high-powered rifles, with 7,000 inferior firearms.
 It operated in 60 guerrilla fronts across 63 provinces of the Philippines.